ANNarchy/ANNarchy-ROS/README.md

 For conda-users, one can use RoboStack for ROS Noetic - https://robostack.github.io/GettingStarted.html

-If not already installed please install the *ANNarchy* package.
+If not already installed please install the *ANNarchy* package (see https://annarchy.github.io/Installation.html for more details).

 ### ANNarchy-ROS package

-TODO:
+As the ANNarchy-ROS package is not available in PyPi yet (it's planned for the near future), you need to install it from sources via:

+pip3 install .

+in the source directory.

 ### The turtlesim - demo (closed_loop)